wikimedia/wikipedia-preview/README.md

 ## Features

 * Works with any link that has an article on Wikipedia
-* Works for LTR languages
+* Supports LTR and RTL languages
 * Works for articles with or without a lead image

 ## Getting Started